List of festivals in Nepal: Bagh Jatra

-This festival takes place on the 2nd of Bhadon.
+This festival takes place on the 2nd of Bhadra.
 Dancers once dressed up in tiger costumes but today it is merely a repetition of the Gai Jatra festival.

 Indra Jatra

-The Indra Jatra festival begins on the 26th of Bhadon and lasts for eight days.
+The Indra Jatra festival begins on the 26th of Bhadra and lasts for eight days.
 This festival is held in early to mid September and marks the end of the rainy season.
-On the first day a lofty wooden post is erected before the king's palace or at other Darbur sites and dancers from all across Nepal perform with masks.
+On the first day a lofty wooden post is erected before the king's palace or at other Durbar sites and dancers from all across Nepal perform with masks.
 If an earthquake ever occurred on the opening day of the festival this was considered a bad omen and the festival would have to be restarted.

 On the third day, young virgins are brought before the king and worshiped and then carried through Kathmandu, mounted on oars.
 The highlight is parading the Kumari Devi (living god) through Kathmandu on a special chariot built just this purpose.
 The chariots are parked outside the Kumar Devi's house at the Kathmandu Durbar Square.

-Mohani
+Mohani Nakha

-Mohani corresponds to Dasain and is one of the year's grandest celebrations for the Newars.
-The event involves family gatherings and outdoor functions, and lasts 10 days.
+Mohani Nakha corresponds to Dashain and is one of the year's grandest celebrations for the Newars.
+The event involves family gatherings and outdoor functions, and lasts ten days.The Newar People plant Barley seedlings [Nal:Swa] on first day of dashain.
+The seedlings are workshipped and grown for the next seven days.
+On the day of asthami, the newar families get together and have newari grand feast including varieties of food which is called kuchhibhvaya.On the ninth day[Navami] there is tradition to slaughter animal's organ to the men of family following oldest to youngest.
+On the ninth day, is the main day where mohani sinha is prepared by burning lamp all night in a mud saucer[Pala].
+On the tenth day it concludes dashain [Mohani Nakha] by receiving tika and the harvested barley seedlings[Naal:Swa] from elders with blessings and a piece of khokha, a read and white cloth around the neck.